 In compliance with Rules 3.10(1) and 3.10A of the Listing Rules, there are three independent non-executive Directors representing more than one-third of the Board.
 Among the three independent non-executive Directors, one of them has appropriate professional qualifications in accounting and relevant financial management expertise as required by Rule 3.10(2) of the Listing Rules.
+The Company's mechanism of having (i) a sufficient number of three independent non-executive directors representing more than one-third of the Board; (ii) each of the independent non-executive directors continues to devote adequate time contribution to the Company; (iii) regular meetings between the independent non-executive directors; and (iv) at least annual meeting between the chairman and the independent non-executive directors without the presence of other directors, ensures that independent views and input are available to the Board.
+The Board reviewed implementation and effectiveness of such mechanism during the Year and considered that such mechanism was well implemented and remained effective.

 The independent non-executive Directors bring independent judgment on issues of strategy, performance and risk.
-Pursuant to Code Provision A.4.3, if an independent non-executive director serves more than nine years, any further appointment of such independent non-executive director should be subject to a separate resolution to be approved by shareholders.
+Pursuant to Code Provision B.2.3, if an independent non-executive director serves more than nine years, any further appointment of such independent non-executive director should be subject to a separate resolution to be approved by shareholders.
 The Company has received from each of the independent non-executive Directors written confirmations of their independence pursuant to Rule 3.13 of the Listing Rules.
 Based on the said confirmations, the Board considers that all the independent non-executive Directors are independent.
 The nomination committee has also assessed the independence of all the independent non-executive directors who have all served the Board for more than nine years.
-Ms. Ji Qin Zhi will be subject to retirement by rotation and offers herself for re-election at the forthcoming annual general meeting.
-The Board has expressed its view on the independence of Ms. Ji Qin Zhi, in a circular in relation to, among other matters, the re-election of retiring Directors in the forthcoming annual general meeting for shareholders' consideration.
+Dr. Hu Guo Qing and Mr. Chan Yuk Hiu, Taylor will be subject to retirement by rotation and offers themselves for re-election at the forthcoming annual general meeting.
+The Board has expressed its view on the independence of Dr. Hu Guo Qing and Mr. Chan Yuk Hiu, Taylor, in a circular in relation to, among other matters, the re-election of retiring Directors in the forthcoming annual general meeting for shareholders' consideration.